 Stillwater Sciences (2019) examined: 1) the degree to which lateral erosion into older surfaces occurs; and 2) the extent of vegetation scour under the current high flow regime.
 A key finding of Stillwater's study is that SAR bank erosion since 1969 along the study reach is rare and that creation of new habitat by lateral migration and channel widening is unlikely to occur.
-Due to the coarseness of the boulder banks, structural measures designed to promote increased bank erosion would have to be very large to divert a sufficient volume of water into the banks to cause erosion (Stillwater Sciences 2019).
+Due to the coarseness of the boulder banks, structural measures designed to promote increased bank erosion (Stillwater Sciences 2019).
 The coarseness of the poorly sorted and matrix supported bank sediment is also described by Blue Octal (2019) as coarser grained than the channel bed and likely composed of debris flow deposits.
 The older debris flow deposits could be the main source of cobbles and boulders to the existing channel (Blue Octal 2019).